A Full Circle Journey for Mr. Curtis

 Receive the latest Westbury Christian School news, upcoming events, and important information.

 At Westbury Christian School (WCS), we love celebrating the incredible educators who shape our students’ lives both academically and spiritually.
-This month’s High School Spotlight features Mr. Curtis, our dynamic teacher of Yearbook, VEX Robotics, MSENG, and AP Computer Science Principles, and a proud WCS alumnus.
+This month’s Faculty Spotlight features Mr. Curtis, our dynamic teacher of Yearbook, VEX Robotics, MSENG, and AP Computer Science Principles, and a proud WCS alumnus.
 Mr. Curtis has been woven into the fabric of our community since the 2005 school year, starting as a student, transitioning to a part-time Extended Care and Summer Camp worker, and now thriving as a dedicated full-time teacher.
 Once a Wildcat, always a Wildcat!

 Faith-Fueled Teaching: Integrating God’s Word into Every Lesson